Dermatology

 *To be considered based on history and physical examination, results of initial laboratory screening, and pruritus.

-Histopathologic examination of the skin lesions may be required to establish or substantiate the clinical diagnosis.
-In pruritus without a rash, a biopsy specimen for direct immunofluorescence from normal-appearing skin might show immune deposits in early cases of pemphigoid or findings diagnostic of mycosis fugoides.
+Histopathologic examination of the skin lesions may be required.
+In pruritus without a rash, a biopsy specimen for direct immunofluorescence from normal-appearing skin might show immune deposits in early cases of pemphigoid or findings diagnostic of mycosis fungoides in routine histopathology.

-Patients with chronic idiopathic pruritus for longer than 6 weeks should be followed with periodic re-evaluation for as long as the symptoms persist, because an underlying disorder can manifest later.
-5–7,10
+Patients with chronic idiopathic pruritus should be followed with periodic re-evaluation if the symptoms persist, because an underlying disorder can manifest later.5-7, 10

 Back to Top